 Key Facts

-9 out of 10 HOUSEHOLDS
+9 OUT OF 10 HOUSEHOLDS

 helped by LIHEAP are home to a child under 18, an elderly resident, a veteran, or someone with a disability.

-<$20,000 ANNUAL INCOME
+$20,000 (OR LOWER) ANNUAL INCOME

 The majority of households helped by LIHEAP have an annual income below $20,000.